-The mission of The Living City Foundation is to raise funds for the initiatives undertaken by Toronto and region Conservation (TRCA), especially for The Living City program.
-The foundation was established in 1961 and since that time, it has raised almost $40million for conservation work in the Greater Toronto Area.
+The mission of The Living City® Foundation is to raise funds for the initiatives undertaken by Toronto and Region Conservation Authority (TRCA), especially for The Living City® program.
+Established in 1961, the Foundation has raised more than $40 million for conservation work in the Greater Toronto Area.

-One thing makes the work of the authority unique: It protects the environment where you live, where you work and where you bring up your kids (or grandkids).
+One thing makes the work of TRCA unique: It protects the environment where you live, where you work and where you bring up your kids (or grandkids).

 To encourage people to enjoy the environment, the foundation raises money for our popular visitor centres at Black Creek Pioneer Village and the Kortright Centre for Conservation.
 We also provide funding for TRCA’s parks and conservation areas.
-Each year, over 500,000 men, women and children enjoy our facilities.
+Each year, more than 500,000 visitors enjoy our facilities.

 These projects and facilities would not exist without the generous support and financial commitments of our donors.